smouksassi/coveffectsplot/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is to update an example that resulted in broken code with the latest ggplot2 release, two new function arguments `show_table_facet_strip` and `table_facet_switch` were added
+* This is to fix a bug in the plot function and to fix a vignette
 * Notes about unused declared imports from the previous/current builds are false positives since these are used in the shiny app code and are required for it to work properly

 ## Reverse dependencies

-There is no listed dependencies.
+NMsim
 ---